sbodair-ui/Python-Programming/Beginner/01_Hello_World/README.md

 ## 📝 Instructions

-1. Open `main.py`.
+1. Open `starter/main.py`.
-2. Type the code needed to display the message above.
+2. Complete the challenge.
 3. Save the file.
+4. Open a terminal in the `starter` folder.
-4. Run the program.
+5. Run the program.
 ---

 ## ▶️ How to Run